okta/okta.github.io/_source/_docs/how-to/creating-token-with-groups-claim.md

 #### Step Three: Configure a Custom Claim for Your Groups (Custom Authorization Server)

-Add a custom claim for the ID token on a Custom Authorization Server with the following function:
+Add a custom claim for the ID token or access token on a Custom Authorization Server with the following function:

 ~~~
  getFilteredGroups({app.profile.whitelist},